 Just like pictures could take you down memory lane and build up some good vibes back to your spirit, music does just the same.
 If not more.

 Asides from your mind being reworked ‘back’, you may even begin to forget you were in a pissy mood when your hips start to move to the upbeat music from your playlist.
 Or when you lipsync to the song you choose to put on repeat.

 6. Ring up someone that usually makes you feel good (or meet up the someone – for lunch or dinner, drinks, etc)

 Sometimes we may not have the luxury of being solo, or away at a comfortable place when our moods change.
 So the constraints would make us linger more in our sour mood.

-Say, you cannot readily choose to lighten your mood by listening to some music while you’re at your work place.
-Or you really don’t have such time to spare flipping through phones and cajoling old memories.
+Say, you cannot readily choose to lighten your mood by listening to some music while you’re at your workplace.
+Or you don’t have much time to spare flipping through phones and cajoling old memories.
 Imagine if the mood was caused by being unable to complete your tasks.

 There’s no telling what could switch up when your nerves get relaxed, and everyone seems kind and everywhere seems less tense.
 All by being around people (or someone) that have other moods different from your bad mood, and let it rub off on you.